5roop/task8/README.md

 Ok, due to weird glitches in the file I/O about 30% of the files won't open.
 For now I just pass over them.
 I can process more later and get the sample count to 1k.

+# Addendum 2022-03-14T14:17:38

+It was noticed that the `FileNotFoundError` was being raised due to the inconsistent whitespace use in the mapping.
+I managed to remove most of them, for all of them the implementation will follow later.